kaichieh121/LittleBeatsPrelim/README.md

 This project code is based on [![](https://img.shields.io/badge/HuggingFace-wav2vec2-blue)](https://github.com/huggingface/transformers/blob/v4.32.1/src/transformers/models/wav2vec2/modeling_wav2vec2.py) and [![](https://img.shields.io/badge/Github-LIMU_BERT-blue)](https://github.com/dapowan/LIMU-BERT-Public)

+The code and instruction are constantly being cleaned and updated.
+Please contact Kai Chieh Chang (kcchang3@illinois.edu) for any questions.

 ## Infant Sleep/Wake Classification
 Infant sleep is critical to brain and behavioral development.
 Prior studies on infant sleep/wake classification have been largely limited to reliance on expensive and burdensome